lorinkoz/django-unmigrate/README.rst

 If you are in a complex Django project, sometimes you will find yourself switching between multiple branches, some of which can add a number of database migrations.
 Before switching back to ``master`` you will have to unapply all migrations that are specific to the current branch.
-To make things worse, in order to unapply Django migrations, you have to enter the migration that comes right before the first migration of the current branch.
+In order to unapply these migrations, you have to enter the migration that comes right before the first migration of the current branch.
+You have to search for it or infer from the migration name.
 It's not that big of a deal, Django is smart enough to let you use an unambiguos prefix of any migration, but with this package you can speed things up a little bit.

 While standing on any branch, you can use::